 "I've been obsessed with music since I came into the world.
 From birth."
-This is composer-producer Arlin Godwin [the guy who created I Dream Deep] explaining why he's been wearing out keyboards, turntables, CD players, DAT machines and hard drives for most of his life.
+This is composer-producer Arlin Godwin explaining why he's been wearing out keyboards, turntables, CD players, DAT machines, and hard drives for most of his life.

 "If I need a guitar—I play it myself.
 Keyboards, same thing.
 I used to use trash cans and office chairs for drums.
 I hit, slapped or banged on whatever made the sounds I wanted!"